 The Office of Quality Improvement & Risk Management collects input related to patient care and outcomes from stakeholders, and coordinates activities for performance improvement efforts across the facilities and certified community programs.
 QIRM measures indicators related to standards of care and consumer satisfaction in facilities and community programs to identify trends, problems or opportunities for improvement.

 The Office of Substance Abuse Treatment Services manages all aspects of substance use disorder treatment by interacting with community providers.
 Coordination of services includes ensuring quality programs exist for distinct populations such as adolescents, adults, and persons with co-occurring disorders (mental illnesses and substance use disorders).
-This office also manages Opiate replacement therapy and prescribed Medicaid services.
+This office also manages opioid treatment programs and prescribed Medicaid services.